Forward-Education/pxt-coding-for-good/README.md

 })
 ```

 Temperature can be reported and classified in real-time using the temperature probe and LCD display.
-Every second the temperature reading is printed on line 1 of the LCD.
+Every second, the temperature reading is printed on line 1 of the LCD.
 The reading is then classified using references to the natural environment and that classification is printed on line 2 of the LCD.
 The LCD is initialized at the start of the program, which delays execution while things get set up behind the scenes.

 ```blocks
 fwdSensors.initializeLcd()